Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Introduction

 \begin{defin}[spacetime associated to a Riemannian manifold] Let $(M,h)$ be a Riemannian manifold.
 Let $X=M\times \R$ and let $g = h \oplus -dt^2$.
 Then $(X,g)$ is a Lorentzian manifold.
 We equip $X$ with the time-orientation given by the vectorfield $\partial_t$ to make it a spacetime.
 We call $(X,g)$ the \textit{spacetime associated to the Riemannian manifold $(M,h)$.} \end{defin}

-\begin{defin}[globally hyperbolic spacetime] A spacetime $(X,g)$ is called \textit{causal} if it admits no closed timelike curves.
+\begin{defin}[globally hyperbolic spacetime, Cauchy surface] A spacetime $(X,g)$ is called \textit{causal} if it admits no closed timelike curves.
 A spacetime is called \textit{globally hyperbolic} if it is causal and if for all $p,q\in X$ the set $J^+(p) \cap J^-(q)$ is compact.
-A submanifold $S\subset X$ is called a \textit{Cauchy surface} of $(X,g)$ if every inextendible causal curve in $X$ intersects $S$ exactly once.
-The existence of a Cauchy surface $S$ of a spacetime $(X,g)$ is equivalent to the spacetime being globally hyperbolic, see \cite{Geroch1970}, \cite{HawkingEllis}.
-Further, any two Cauchy surfaces of a given spacetime $(X,g)$ are diffeomorphic and $X$ is diffeomorphic to $S\times \R$ for any Cauchy surface $S$, see \cite{Geroch1970}, \cite{BernalSánchez2003}. \end{defin}
+A topological submanifold $S\subset X$ is called a \textit{topological Cauchy surface} of $(X,g)$ if every inextendible timelike curve in $X$ intersects $S$ exactly once.
+It is called an \textit{acausal} Cauchy surface if every inextendible causal curve in $X$ intersects $S$ exactly once.
+Smooth Cauchy surfaces which are spacelike are always acausal. \end{defin}

+A spacetime $(X,g)$ being globally hyperbolic is equivalent to the existence of a topological acausal Cauchy surface $S$ of $(X,g)$.
+Further, any two topological acausal Cauchy surfaces of a given spacetime $(X,g)$ are homeomorphic and a globally hyperbolic spacetime is homeomorphic to $S\times \R$ for any of its topological acausal Cauchy surfaces $S$; see \cite{Geroch1970}, \cite{HawkingEllis}.
+These results were later proven to also hold in the smooth category: A spacetime $(X,g)$ being globally hyperbolic is equivalent to the existence of a smooth, spacelike Cauchy surface $S$ of $(X,g)$.
+Further, any two smooth Cauchy surfaces of a given spacetime $(X,g)$ are diffeomorphic and a globally hyperbolic spacetime is diffeomorphic to $S\times \R$ for any of its smooth acausal Cauchy surfaces $S$; see \cite{BernalSánchez2003}.
+In the rest of this paper, when we talk about Cauchy surfaces, we will always mean smooth, spacelike Cauchy surfaces.

+\begin{rem} When the splitting theorems mentioned above were proven, the definition of a globally hyperbolic spacetime included the requirement that $(X,g)$ be \textit{strongly causal} instead of just causal.
+It was shown in \cite{BernalSánchez2007} that requiring causality suffices. \end{rem}

 The existence of Cauchy surfaces ensures that the spacetime is well-behaved and that there are no naked singularities.
 It turns out that globally hyperbolic spacetimes are exactly the spacetimes obeying the cosmic censorship hypothesis as conjectured by Penrose in \cite{Penrose1998}, making them physically reasonable.